MindaugasBernatavicius/HelpingStudents/ajax/2019-01-30/README.md

   - table headers (\<th\>): name, age, picture, balance, tags, registered, favoriteFruit.
   - add $1000 to each students balance.
   - add line numberings.
-  - img should display picture of a student.

 ## Requirements:
   - structured code, decomposed into functions.
 Comments required in appropriate places.
   - use AJAX – (plain js or Jquery)
   - js needs to be in another file (.js)
   - add CSS styling for table.